 What should I keep in mind when changing the car battery myself?

 Always disconnect the negative terminal first.
-Never short between the positive battery terminal and the car's body or the Negative terminal.
-You will create sparks and may even damage electronics or the battery if you do this.
+Never short between the positive battery terminal and the car’s body or the Negative terminal.
+If you do this, you will create sparks and may even damage electronics or the battery.
 Most importantly, you may cause injuries to yourself.

 Can I replace the battery for free?

 Yes.
-Most stores that sell batteries will install it free of charge.
-Advance Auto Parts and Autozone, for example, will install the battery for free if you buy the new battery from them.
+Most stores that sell batteries will install them free of charge.
+For example, Advance Auto Parts and Autozone will install the battery for free if you buy a new battery from them.